daemonraco/toobasic/docs/forms.md

 ```
 Available types are:

-* `basic` (default): Simple structure where each label is prompted (in the HTML
+* `basic`: Simple structure where each label is prompted (in the HTML code)
-code) alongside it's form control without any encasing.
+alongside it's form control without any encasing.
 * `table`: Inside the form, a table is prompted with two columns, left for labels
 and right for form controls.
 * `bootstrap`: This type follows the encasing suggested by _Bootstrap_ ar [this